The Bankrate promise

 The Capital One Venture Rewards Credit Card is a long-time favorite for consumers who value easy-to-manage travel rewards.
 At its heart, the Capital One Venture provides the best of two worlds: simplicity and value.
 The card offers simple earning and redemption options along with flexible transfer opportunities.

 However, the Capital One Venture faces stiff competition from Capital One’s premium travel card, the Capital One Venture X Rewards Credit Card.
-With strong rewards rates and an introductory bonus of 75,000 bonus miles (earned after spending $4,000 on purchases within the first three months), the Venture X stacks up well against the competition in the premier travel card marketplace.
+With strong rewards rates and a welcome bonus of 75,000 bonus miles (earned after spending $4,000 on purchases within the first three months), the Venture X stacks up well against the competition in the premier travel card marketplace.

-Which one of these two Capital One travel credit cards should you apply for?
-Here are the main details you should consider to determine which option is best for you.
+But which one of these Capital One travel credit cards should you apply for?
+Here are the main details you should consider to determine which option is better for you.

 |Capital One Venture X Rewards Credit Card||Capital One Venture Rewards Credit Card|